what is notary what is notary

 Educational Requirements

 Notaries typically need a high school diploma or GED.
 Some states may mandate additional educational courses on notarial practices and relevant laws.
 These courses often cover identification methods, record-keeping, and performing various notarial acts.
-Continuing education may be required in certain jurisdictions to keep notaries current with legal developments.
+Continuing education may be required in certain jurisdictions to keep notaries updated on legal developments.

 Certification Process